 With the purchase of our new home, it made sense to write our Wills and gave us security in knowing that our wishes have been recorded.
 It was a simple process and we were delighted to support the vital work of St. Wilfrid’s!”

 What is Make a Will Fortnight?

 Several local solicitors have kindly agreed to take part by writing, or amending, standard Wills free of charge.
-Instead of charging you a fee your solicitor will ask you to consider making a donation to the Hospice.
-All solicitors are donating their time and expertise and we are enormously grateful for their support*.
+Instead of charging you a fee they will ask you to consider making a donation to the Hospice.
+All solicitors are donating their time and expertise and we are enormously grateful for their support*

 How to take part:

-- Call a participating solicitor to secure one of the limited appointments available.
+- Call a participating firm to secure one of the limited appointments available.

-- After securing an appointment your solicitor may send you a short list of things to consider e.g. your possessions and anyone you wish to benefit from your Will.
+- After securing an appointment you may be sent a short list of things to consider e.g. your possessions and anyone you wish to benefit from your Will.

 - The scheme covers a new standard Will or amendment to an existing Will and your solicitor will not charge you a fee.
 Instead, they will ask you to consider making a suggested donation* to St Wilfrid’s Hospice in support of their work with terminally-ill local people.

-- Should your Will require any specialist advice then your solicitor will advise you of this and quote a fee for the necessary extra work, before going ahead.
+- Should your Will require any specialist advice then they will advise you of this and quote a fee for the necessary extra work, before going ahead.